garrandall/popular-music-data/tracks/the-show-must-go-on-three-dog-night.md

 They're all laughing at me now

-Oh, I've been used, ooh, used (ooh used)
+Oh, I've been used, oh, used (oh used)
 I've been a fool, oh, what a fool (oh what a fool)
 I broke all the rules, oh, yeah (all the rules)
 But I (must let the show go on)